icope/JAVA-SPRING-EE/readmeSpring.txt

-git status // know the status of this directory git add . // all file that are not comitted will commit git add test.txt   // will commit the specific file named test.txt
+git status // know the status of this directory git add . // all file that are not comitted will commit git add test.txt   // will commit the specific file named test.txt git commit -m "Has been comitted" // commit the directory's files those has been added  -m "Message to add for log" git log // show the history of commit